IB Geography IA - Some Golden Tips & Trick 🌟

 We all know the two types of data sources to be used in your IAs: Primary and Secondary.
 It is imperial to understand the role both of them play in your IB Geography IA topic.

-In case you need a comprehensive guide that covers all significant aspects of writing an IB essay, our Free IB Notes have you covered, so worry not!
+If you need a comprehensive guide that covers all significant aspects of writing an IB essay, our Free IB Notes have you covered, so worry not!

 This data must be derived from your independent field readings and research.
-Your IB geography IA topic must start with primary data as your fieldwork must yield enough data to allow proper observation and understanding.
+Your IB geography IA topic must start with primary data, as your fieldwork must yield enough data to allow proper observation and understanding.